 If you check out our list of things to do in town, you’ll notice that most of them are free, a walk along the Malecon, a trip to Mismaloya or the southern beaches (yes, you need to pay a water-taxi, but the stay on the beach is free), a stroll along the Marina Vallarta, the Old Town, Playa Los Muertos, Isla Río Cuale, etc., you can do it all and save your money for a World-class gourmet meal at one of the hundreds of restaurants around town or even a romantic sailing trip around the bay.

 Enjoy the 55 miles of the beautiful Banderas Bay both on land and in the water that’s teaming with marine life (dolphins, manta rays, sea turtles and between November and March, even Humpback Whales).
-Enjoy the surrounding nature, the Sierra Madre Mountains, bask on the white sand beaches in the warm sunny weather, take trips north to the smaller towns (Bucerías, San Pancho, La Cruz) or up in the mountains to small colonial style towns like Mascota or Talpa de Allende where time stands still (maybe even a day trip to Tequila).
+Enjoy the surrounding nature, the Sierra Madre Mountains, bask on the golden sand beaches in the warm sunny weather, take trips north to the smaller towns (Bucerías, San Pancho, La Cruz) or up in the mountains to small colonial style towns like San Sebastian del Oeste, Mascota or Talpa de Allende where time stands still (maybe even a day trip to Tequila).

 Our beaches are among the cleanest and best kept in Mexico.
 This is also birdwatching heaven, with more than 315 species of birds, including the Blue Footed Booby.
 You can enjoy many other quality tours and activities including canopy tours, swimming with dolphins, golf, cruises, whale watching, scuba, snorkeling, surfing, water parks, a zoo, you can visit the Vallarta Botanical Gardens and much more.